-Positive reviews about your podcast go a long way.
-We recommend you routinely ask your audience in every episode to leave a review on your listing on iTunes.
-Each review helps push your podcast further up in iTunes ranking.
+Positive reviews of your podcast go a long way.
+We recommend you routinely ask your audience in every episode to leave a review on your listing on Apple Podcasts and Podchaser.
 In addition, when someone blogs about your podcast, the web traffic to your site also gets a positive uptick.
 It’s a win-win!

 Use Social Media To Promote Your Show

-Twitter, Facebook, Linked-in, Tumblr, Instagram, Google Plus, and other social media are great places to get the word out about your podcast.
-Many of them also have communities for podcast producers and are a wealth of information.
+Twitter, Facebook, LinkedIn, Tumblr, Instagram, and other platforms are great places to get the word out about your show.
+Many of them also have communities for podcast producers and can contain a wealth of information.
 Some tips:

 - Start a Twitter account or create a Facebook page or group, etc. with the name of your podcast.

 - Invite your friends to follow and share your posts.

 - Post interesting tidbits about each show when you publish and at least once a week.